Table of Content

 - These hydrogen bonds are broken only at a very high temperature or by increasing the acidic property or surrounding.

 - The tertiary structure of protein is basically a secondary folding caused by peptide bond interaction with sulphur atoms of various amino acids which affect the structure as well as function of the protein.

 - Quaternary protein structure is determined by spatial relationship between individual units.

 What are the Building Blocks Monomers of Proteins?

 All the proteins are polymers of amino acids or in other words amino acids are the building blocks or monomers from which all proteins or polymers are made.
 Most of the proteins are made up of entirely or only 20 amino acids.

 Although there are a few other amino acids in some proteins we need to differentiate as per the variation in molecular size of different proteins.
 Since these building blocks of amino acids are of 20 different kinds, 10 very essential and 10 not so essential, so all the permutation and combinations of arranging close to 90,000.00 proteins makes a huge effort.
 The complexity and specificity of proteins.

 The building blocks of nucleic acid chains are nucleotides.
 These nucleotides are composed of three simpler units, a base, a monosaccharide and a phosphate.

 20 Monomers of Proteins

-The list of proteins consist of both very essential and not so essential list where it is further classified into water hating or hydrophobic and water loving or hydrophilic along with proteins which is neither water hating or water loving in nature.
+The list of proteins consists of both very essential and not so essential list where it is further classified into water hating or hydrophobic and water loving or hydrophilic along with proteins which is neither water hating nor water loving in nature.